usamahacker0/compress_and_convert_to_hex/README.md

 1. Run the application:

-    ```bash
-    python your_script.py
-    ```
+2. If not run open with python.

-2. Enter your HTML content into the text area labeled "Enter your HTML content."
+3. Enter your HTML content into the text area labeled "Enter your HTML content."

-3. Click the "Compress and Convert" button.
+4. Click the "Compress and Convert" button.

-4. View the output in the "Output" section.
+5. View the output in the "Output" section.
 The hexadecimal byte array and the C-style PROGMEM array will be displayed.